 Diazepam should not be used if you have a known hypersensitivity to it or to other medicines in the same class (benzodiazepines), or to an excipient in the formulation.

-Diazepam should not be used if you have muscle weakness (myasthenia gravis), severe respiratory issues, night awakenings due to disrupted breathing (sleep apnea syndrome), liver disease, or chemical addiction, including alcoholism.
+Diazepam should not be used if you have muscle weakness (myasthenia gravis), severe respiratory issues, night awakenings due to disrupted breathing (sleep apnea syndrome), liver disease, or a chemical addiction, including alcoholism.

 This medicine has the potential to impair one's ability to react, drive a car, and operate tools or machines!
 As a result, driving a car or using any risky machine while on Diazepam is not recommended.